crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 (...)
 ```

+Note: You can abbreviate most of `cargo-crev` subcommands.
+So you can
+save some keypresses with: `cargo crev c v`.

 The actual output is using color to make the data more accessible.

 The meaning of each column, and all the available options are
-described in the output of `cargo crev verify --help` command.
+described in the output of `cargo crev crate verify --help` command.

 Right now we will discuss just the most important columns.